EdwinVW/dapr-workshop/README.md

 1. For storing the state of a vehicle, the **state management** building block is used.
 Redis is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
 1. The Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
-1. The FineCollectionService needs credentials for connecting to the smtp server and a license-key for a fine calculator component.
-It uses the **secrets management** building block with the local file component to get the credentials and the license-key.
+1. The FineCollectionService needs credentials for connecting to the smtp server and a license key for a fine calculator component.
+It uses the **secrets management** building block with the local file component to get the credentials and the license key.

 The sequence diagram below shows how the solution will work with Dapr: